davidetoniatti/eas-distributed/README.md

 This project provides a **distributed implementation** of the EaS algorithm described in the paper (Algorithm 1), using the **Julia programming language**.

-The implementation is distributed and uses the `Distributed` and `DistributedArrays` libraries.
+The implementation uses the `Distributed` and `DistributedArrays` libraries.
 In particular, the training phase is distributed across multiple worker processes, where each worker is responsible for computing the weights with respect to a partition of the training set.

 ---